Skip to main content

 Our lab is interested in learning more about cognitive and linguistic processing in children and adults with challenges in learning and using spoken language.

-The work of the lab related to autism spectrum disorders (ASD) is based on a model of autism as a neurologically-based difference in Complex Information Processing.
+The work of the lab related to autism is based on a model of autism as a neurologically-based difference in Complex Information Processing.
 Ongoing research in this lab, using neuropsychologic and linguistic measures, includes investigations of how individuals with autism who are successful learners process information.
-Related projects focus on the process of verbal encoding and word retrieval in individuals with autism

 We are also interested in individuals with other forms of developmental language disorders.
-Therefore, we are studying the performance of children with language learning challenges using a variety of computer-based and behavioral tasks to develop diagnostic measures that are sensitive to differences in information processing.
-An ongoing project is investigating structural and functional neurological differences in adults with Down syndrome.
+Therefore, we are surveying adults with language learning difficulties, teachers, speech-language pathologists, and parents to learn more about their lived experience of the assessment process.
+Another ongoing project is investigating structural and functional neurological differences in adults with Down syndrome.

 eye tracking research